The best places to live in Geneva

 Deciding which area or suburb of Geneva to live in is a major decision for expats, and most will have their choices restricted by the lack of availability and high property prices.
-With its many parks, beautiful bodies of water and the surrounding mountains, there are plenty of neighbourhoods in Geneva that can provide the perfect living environment.
+With its many parks, beautiful bodies of water and surrounding mountains, there are plenty of neighbourhoods in Geneva that can provide the perfect living environment.

 That said, there are factors to consider before choosing to live in a particular area.
 More and more people share flats or take on short-term sublets while looking for long-term accommodation.

 Public transport in Geneva is good, so even people who don't live in the city centre don't waste too much time commuting.
 It's also cheaper and easier than trying to find parking in the city.

-Many expats choose to live in France, which is just six miles (10km) away from Geneva's centre.
+Many expats choose to live in France, just six miles (10km) away from Geneva's centre.
 Towns such as Ferney-Voltaire, Gex, Divonne, Annemasse, Evian and St Julien-en-Genevois are nearby and are usually cheaper.
 Basically, rental prices get less expensive the further one goes from the centre of Geneva.

 Pâquis is one of the city's liveliest and most cosmopolitan neighbourhoods and has a lovely bohemian atmosphere.
 It's a great neighbourhood for expats, as it has an international feel.
 There is an eclectic mix of restaurants and entertainment facilities as well.
 Public transport facilities in the area are an additional bonus.

 Family-friendly areas in Geneva

 Despite being located close to the centre of Geneva, these areas have somewhat of a village feel.
 With the great sense of community found here, they are brilliant options for expats looking to raise a family in Geneva.
 Access to good schools is also a drawcard for expats moving to Geneva with kids.